githubixx/ansible-role-harden-linux/README.md

 - ntp
 - systemd-timesyncd

-`openntpd` and `systemd-timesyncd` have the advantage that they don't listen on any ports by default.
+`openntpd` and `systemd-timesyncd` have the advantage that they don't listen on any ports by default as already mentioned.
 If you just want to keep the hosts clock in sync one of those two should do the job. `systemd-timesyncd` is already installed if a distribution uses `systemd` (which is basically true for most Linux OSes nowadays).
 So no additional packages are needed in this case.
 To enable `openntpd` set `harden_linux_ntp` accordingly e.g.:

 ```yaml
 harden_linux_ntp: "openntpd"